Optimal Robust Reinsurance with Multiple Insurers: Reinsurer's strategy under ambiguity

 Next, we consider the reinsurance problem from the perspective of the reinsurer.
 We assume that, unlike the insurer, the reinsurer does not have a utility but rather seeks to maximise their expected wealth.
 They are, however, ambiguity averse in the following sense: as their premia and losses depend on the insurers' loss models, the reinsurer must calculate reinsurance premia that take into account the different insurers' loss models, as well as uncertainty about their accuracy.
 Using the insurers' models $\{\P_k\}_{k \in \N}$ as reference measures, the reinsurer seeks to find a single probability measure to price reinsurance contracts and estimate losses.

 Specifically, the reinsurer seeks to maximise their wealth under a single probability measure $\Q$ that accounts for the different insurers' loss models as well as uncertainty about their accuracy.
-The reinsurer chooses $\Q$ from the set of measures that are absolutely continuous with respect to the reference measures by choosing a compensator of the PRM under $\Q$, satisfying the following conditions. \begin{definition}[Reinsurer's compensator] An admissible compensator for the reinsurer is a nonnegative, $\mathbb{F}$-predictable random field $\varsigma=(\varsigma_t(\cdot))_{t \in [0,T]}$ such that, for all $t\in[0,T]$, $\varsigma_t(\cdot):\R_+\to\R_+$ and
+The reinsurer chooses $\Q$ from the set of measures that are absolutely continuous with respect to the reference measures by choosing the compensators of the PRMs under $\Q$, satisfying the following conditions.